Which bed to choose for a baby?

 - Requires a good mattress.

-- May not be suitable for very young children.
+- May not be suitable for a very young child.

-CAM CAM Harlequin Lit Banquette 90 X 200 Cm - New Model
+CAM CAM Harlequin Bench Bed 90 X 200 Cm - New Model

 VIPACK Captain Fritz Bed With 3 Drawers & Trundle 90 X 200 Cm

-FLEXA Lit Banquette With Trundle Bed And 2 Drawers - White Oak
+FLEXA Bench Bed With Trundle Bed And 2 Drawers - White Oak

-The slide bed transforms bedtime into a playful moment!
-Very popular with children, it adds a playful dimension to their room while fulfilling its role as a sleeping space.
-A fun choice, but it needs to be well supervised.
+The slide bed turns bedtime into a fun moment!
+Very popular with children, it adds a play dimension to their room while fulfilling its role as a bed.
+A fun choice, but to be well supervised.

 Disadvantages